 Knowing how to make a gingerbread house entirely from scratch may not have been on your bucket list, but it’s not nearly as complicated as you would imagine.
 With a little patience and a lot of sugar, you can construct a gingerbread creation that would make the Brothers Grimm proud—and everyone with a sweet tooth in your vicinity quite, quite happy.
 Here’s everything you need, including recipe, template, and decorating ideas.–Angie Zoobkoff

 How To Make A Gingerbread House

 For the gingerbread house

 For the caramel glue

-- 1 cup (198 grams) granulated sugar
+- 1 cup granulated sugar

-- 1/4 up (60 ml) cold water
+- 1/4 cup cold water